"Garbage In" Can Cost You Your Job

 Created by Bob Hayes, Managing Director and Kathleen Kotwica, Ph.D., EVP and Chief Knowledge Strategist, Security Executive Council

 The sad part about this is, security practitioners and executives today have few options for collecting or accessing accurate, usable information.
-Currently there are four categories of information out there for security practitioners to draw from.
-In order of validity and rigor, they are: personal opinion, ad hoc benchmarking, selective and vetted benchmarking, and research.
+Currently there are four categories of information out there for security practitioners to draw from: personal opinion, ad hoc benchmarking, selective and vetted benchmarking, and research.

 It is time for security to go beyond haphazard information gathering.
 It is time for us to join other business functions in developing sources of research and core knowledge that can be called upon to provide valid, reliable and complete data that more accurately explains or enhances the multi-faceted reality of our function.